-Please check the menu to the left for for all available options.
+Please check the menu to the left for all available options.

 Make sure that you have an up to date Java platform installed on your host system.
-Zulu is currently the recommended Java platform for openHAB, although Oracle Java is also suitable for most configurations.
-OpenJDK may be used, but it has some known limitations with openHAB.
+Zulu is currently the recommended Java platform for openHAB.
+Download and installation instructions can be found on Azul Systems’ Zulu website.
+Oracle Java is also suitable for most configurations but licencing restrictions may apply.
+OpenJDK may also be used, but it has some known limitations with openHAB and is not recommended.

 |Oracle Java||Full openHAB support on all platforms||Licensing restrictions, manual installation required on many Linux systems: Ubuntu, Mint, and Debian are some examples|

 |OpenJDK||Supported by many Linux distributions, packages typically available||Performance issues on ARM platforms, compatibility issues with certain bindings and certificates|